CWALabs/SkyCMS/Common/README.md

 ﻿# Cosmos.Common - SkyCMS Core Library

-> **📦 Package Info:** This is the `Cosmos.Common` package with namespace `Cosmos.Common.*`.
+> **Package Info:** This is the `Cosmos.Common` package with namespace `Cosmos.Common.*`.
 It provides shared functionality for both Sky.Editor and Cosmos.Publisher applications.

 ## Overview